saintsal/source.institute/docs/formats/show-how.md

 # Show-How

 !!! note
     We used to call this format "Show & Tell" but changed it to "Show How" to make the goal clearer.
+(Especially in different cultures where "Show & Tell" can have very different connotations.)

 ## Purpose
 To allow others to learn from someone’s practical experience.